 The Macro View

 Similar to 2011, this year starts with a favorable outlook.
-GDP is up, unemployment rates are down and the last quarter of 2011 saw improvement in leasing activity.
-Development has also returned in some selected areas under a new guise.
+GDP is up, unemployment rates are down and the first quarter of 2012 saw improvement in leasing activity.
+Development has also returned in some selected areas.
 Industrial developers are preparing sites and building pads with the goal of constructing the building once they secure a tenant.
-This modified build-to-suit will shave a year off the normal development cycle.
+Some have moved from the modified build-to-suit to actually going spec.
+The focus is on large buildings where developers can get the per foot cost of construction down.
+Ecommerce and consumer logistics are a big driver for new buildings.

-However the downsides of California real estate are still numerous.
-Not even accounting for the Euro crisis, California has many unique problems that need to be corrected.
+However the downsides of California are numerous.
+Not even accounting for the Europe, California has many unique problems that need to be corrected.
 Unemployment rates are among the highest in the Country.
 Budget woes have a particular negative effect on the state’s education system.
 The housing crisis is acute.
 Local politicians are mostly ineffective and in several of the smaller cities, corrupt.
 Widening the Panama Canal will drain a significant share of our logistics/warehouse business.
 Meanwhile many states are aggressively enticing California’s remaining companies with substantially better business conditions.
 Regulation and entitlement frustrations continue to dissuade businesses from expanding.
-Finally, Redevelopment Agencies are set to shut down and remove a major prop to local developers.
-Unfortunately, it is a bleak picture that will not help my brokerage business.
+Finally, Redevelopment Agencies shut down last month and will sideline many development projects.
+Sadly the political influence of public employees and especially their pension commitments are undermining budget stability.
+Unfortunately, it is a bleak picture that is completely out of control.

 As the bottom fell out of the Los Angeles market, we saw the demise of many promising developers.
 Once the credit squeeze started, many of these builder clients shut their doors.
 Searching for business, we made the decision to return to our roots while at the same time looking for other opportunities.
 Opening the office on Gardena Boulevard has given us the ability to be with many of our longstanding clients in the South Bay.
 Being located in the new office has made it easier for us to meet customers and help clients with their immediate real estate goals.
 Gratefully, we attribute a substantial part of earnings this past year to drop-in customers.